Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 });
 ```
 {% hint style="info" %}
-This API is designed to handle URL formats:
+This API is designed to handle the following URL formats:

 ```basic
 scheme://authority/path?query=param#fragment